-- "ADSs" refers to our American depositary shares with one ordinary share being represented by two ADSs; - "China" or the "PRC" refers to the People's Republic of China, excluding, for the purpose of this prospectus only, Hong Kong, Macau and Taiwan: - "NYSE" refers to the New York Stock Exchange; - "ordinary shares" refers to our ordinary shares, par value \$0.0005 per share; - "series A preferred shares" or "preferred shares" refers to our series A convertible redeemable preferred shares, par value \$0.001 per share, each of which will be automatically converted into two ordinary shares immediately upon the completion of this offering; - "registered clients" refers to high net worth individuals and enterprises registered with us and wholesale clients which have entered into cooperation agreements with us; - "active clients" for a given period refers to registered clients who purchase wealth management products distributed by us during that given period; - "RMB" and "Renminbi" refer to the legal currency of China; - "US\$," "U.S. dollars," "\$," and "dollars" refer to the legal currency of the United States; and - Unless the context indicates otherwise, "we," "our company," "our," and "Noah" refer to Noah Holdings Limited, its subsidiaries, variable interest entity and the variable interest entity's subsidiaries.
+- "ADSs" are to our American depositary shares, each of which represents ordinary shares; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purpose of this prospectus only, Hong Kong, Macau and Taiwan; - "NYSE" are to the New York Stock Exchange; - "ordinary shares" are to our ordinary shares, par value \$0.0005 per share; - "series A preferred shares" or "preferred shares" are to our series A convertible redeemable preferred shares, par value \$0.001 per share, each of which will be automatically converted into two ordinary shares immediately upon the completion of this offering; - "registered clients" are high net worth individuals and enterprises registered with us and wholesale clients which have entered into cooperation agreements with us; - "active clients" for a given period are registered clients who purchase wealth management products distributed by us during that given period; - "RMB" and "Renminbi" are to the legal currency of China; - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States; and - Unless the context indicates otherwise, "we," "us," "our company," "our," and "Noah" refer to Noah Holdings Limited, its subsidiaries, variable interest entity and the variable interest entity's subsidiaries.

 We use U.S. dollars as reporting currency in our financial statements and in this prospectus.
 Monetary assets and liabilities denominated in Renminbi are translated into U.S. dollars at the rates of exchange as of the balance sheet date, equity accounts are translated at historical exchange rates and revenues, expenses, gains and losses are translated using the average rate for the year as published by the People's Bank of China.
 In other parts of this prospectus, any Renminbi denominated amounts are accompanied by translations.
 Transactions in Renminbi are recorded at the rates of exchange prevailing when the transactions occur.
 With respect to amounts not recorded in our consolidated financial statements included elsewhere in this prospectus, all translations from Renminbi to U.S. dollars were made at RMB6.7815 to US\$1.00, the noon buying rate set forth in the H.10 statistical release of the Federal Reserve Board on June 30, 2010.
 We make no representation that the Renminbi or U.S. dollar amounts referred to in this prospectus could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
 The PRC government restricts or prohibits the conversion of Renminbi into foreign currency and foreign currency into Renminbi for certain types of transactions.
-On October 22, 2010, the noon buying rate set forth in the H.10 statistical release of the Federal Reserve Board was RMB6.6585 to US\$1.00.
+On October 15, 2010, the noon buying rate set forth in the H.10 statistical release of the Federal Reserve Board was RMB6.6397 to US\$1.00.